kiasarecool/espHome_media_volume_remote/README.md

 # espHome_media_volume_remote
 Control Media entity volume with a display showing the volume level, app, artist and title on screen.
 Added neopixel ring for color feedback on Volume level
-Click to mute
+Click once to mute
-Hold for 1s to un-mute
+Hold for 2s to un-mute
+Dbl click to skip track or next episode
+Hold for 5s to toggle display and leds

 Clockwise = Volume +
 Anti-Clockwise = Volume -